Agriculture

 Jute Cultivation in India – A Comprehensive Guide

 Jute cultivation is an important agricultural activity in India, particularly in East India.
-It requires a warm and humid climate for better growth.
-West Bengal is the leading producer of jute in India.
+It requires a warm, humid climate for better growth.
+West Bengal state is the largest producer of jute in India.

 Table of Contents